RyanChen12035/CreditCardDefaultDetection/README.md

 2. Learn how to apply the ensemble technique to boost performance
 ### Technologies:
 Comprehensive EDA process, Feature engineering, Bias detection, tunning of Fully connected Model, Tensorflow data pipeline, Ensemble
+### How to use this repository
+W207Project1_EDA_balanced.ipynb would do the EDA process and take UCI_Credit_Card.csv which is downloaded from Kaggle as input and output a CSV file of CreditCard_EDA_balanced6636.
+W207project1_DataPreparation_Training_Eva_Ensemble.ipynb would then take the output CSV file as input to generate a prediction based on the models trained inside.